New England weathers a downgraded storm Irene

 Authorities braced for dam failures in the Berkshires because of the heavy rains and were concerned about the next tide cycle, a spokesman for the Massachusetts Emergency Management Agency said.

-A tornado watch and a flood watch were in effect for parts of southern New England, where winds with gusts of up to 112 km/hour were forecast, according to the National Weather Service.
+A tornado watch and a flood watch were in effect for parts of southern New England, where winds with gusts of up to 112 kph were forecast, according to the National Weather Service.

 Hurricane Irene, downgraded to a tropical storm on Sunday morning, flooded waterfronts and low-lying areas in New York City, but it did not cause the devastation some had feared.

-In New England, the storm knocked down power lines, leaving 650,000 homes and businesses in Massachusetts without electricity, officials said.
+In New England, the storm knocked down power lines, leaving more than 500,000 homes and businesses in Rhode Island and Massachusetts without electricity, officials said.
 Crews were being dispatched but had to work cautiously in the high winds.

 Few people were moving around on Sunday.

-The Massachusetts Bay Transportation Authority suspended service from 1 p.m.
-British time on Sunday and Amtrak halted all rail service in the northeast.
+The Massachusetts Bay Transportation Authority suspended service from1:00 p.m.
+BST on Sunday and Amtrak halted all rail service in the northeast.

-"We've been telling staff that when they come in they may have to stay beyond the end of their shift, or overnight," said Paul Biddinger, medical director for emergency management at Massachusetts General Hospital.
+"We've been telling staff that when they come in they may have to stay beyond the end of their shift, or overnight," Paul Biddinger, medical director for emergency management at Massachusetts General Hospital said.

 "We have sleeping quarters set up and last night a number of staff spent the night, and others will tonight, either because they have no way to get home since the transportation system has shut down, or because they don't feel safe on the roads," he said.